-An hour's intermission was given at midday for the purpose of taking dinner, which mas furnished most profusely by the patrons of the school, and served up on their different tables in real pic nic style.
+An hour's intermission was given at midday for the purpose of taking dinner. which gas furnished most profusely by the patrons of the school, and served up on their different tables in real pic nic style.
 Nearly five hundred people were entertained in a princely style with all the good things of this life by this generous neighborhood at their tables.
-As for myself, thanks to our good portly host, Capt Henry Covington-I was soon lost to all other observations amid turkeys, chickens, hams, and other good things in the way of dessorts and fruits-indeed it was a dinner which would have done credit to the "Old Atsor" itself.
-My not very intellectual occupation was occasionally disturbed by my young bachelot friends who are ever active in attend. ing to the ladies; they were seizing continually most enormous plates of eatables and rushing before the ladies to he'p them, while others were handing the water in quick succession round.
-The ladies cortainly will not soon forget the active attentions displayed by a few of our young bachelor neighbors as that dinner.
-Truly this dinner furnished us with a "flow of soul."
+As for myself, thanks to our good portly host, Capt Henry Covington-I was soon lost to all other observations amid turkeys, chickens, hame, and other good things in the way of desserts and fruits-indeed it was a dianer which would have done credit to the "Old Atsor" itself.
+My not very intellectual occupation was cossionally disturbed by my young bache lor friends who are ever active in attending to the ladies; they were seizing continually most enormous plates of eatsbiet and rushing before the ladies to help them, while others were handing the water in quick succession round.
+The ladies cer tainly will not soon forget the active attentions displayed by a few of our young bache w neighbors as that dinner.
+Truly this dinner furnished as with a "flow of soul."
 The "feast of reason" was yet to come.
 The dinner was too much for our friends.
-The backslors they attempted to amuse the ladies, but it was no go; all forced, and at last in despair they stepped off one by one, and reating themselves in some quiet place, luxuristed over their old Spanish regalias, while the ladies, how they passed off the time without gantleand detailing incidentally the recent assault | men, I cannot say.
-After some little time the excluses at the schoolroom were resumed, and soon concluded, to the great HUNSON then delivered a short but very few foreible remarks on the advantages of fing family, of their house which was but
+The bachelors they attempted to amuse the ladies, but it was no go; all forced, and at last in despair they stepped off one by one, and zenting themselves in some quiet place, logurinted over their old Spanish regalizs, while the ladies, how a to," Weapon